Increasingly, separated and divorced parents are either choosing or being forced by courts to share parenting time equally.

 I can tell you first-hand it is a heck of a lot harder to get ahead professionally and financially if you are the sole – or majority care provider for children.

-If we unburdened the 10 million single mothers in this country from this responsibility (64% of millennial moms have had at least one baby outside of marriage, according to Johns Hopkins), and forced fathers to be true co-parents, gender economics in this country would look very, very different.
+If we unburdened the 10 million single mothers in this country from this responsibility (40% of women in the U.S. have had at least one baby outside of marriage), and forced fathers to be true co-parents, gender economics in this country would look very, very different.

 Listen to my Like a Mother podcast episode on the topic: